Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 ## Documentation
 Please Read [Documentation.md](https://github.com/Chanakya-Infotech/Chanakya-Trade-Report/blob/master/Chanakya-Trade-Report/docs/Documentation.md)

-## Deployment

-Copy the Release folder in bin directory in setup to desired windows machine whose IP is configured with exchange.

 ## Authors

 * **Sameer Ghanekar** - *Initial work* - [account](https://github.com/sghanekar-infofin)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License